 If a tooth is broken or impacted, as in the case of wisdom teeth, your dentist administers a general anesthesia.
 In this case, you need to avoid eating or drinking for several hours before your surgery, and someone must drive you home.

 After the extraction procedure, you may need stitches.
 There may be some mild swelling or pain, and your dentist may recommend over-the-counter pain relievers or prescribe stronger medications for pain management.

 Following an extraction, adjust your diet to include soft foods for the first few days after as you heal.
 You shouldn’t use a straw or smoke because it can harm the open wound.
 Proper oral hygiene is also essential; it keeps the area clean and allows healing.

 You need to visit your dentist a few weeks after surgery for a checkup to make sure the surgical area is healing correctly.
 Your dentist can provide options for replacing the missing tooth, such as dental bridges or implants.

 If you’re struggling with a painful or damaged tooth, visit your dentist immediateservicesly for an evaluation.
-You can book an appointment at Alpine Dental and Wellness online now.
+You can book an appointment at Alpine Dental online now.